 Adaptive Double Device Data Correction (ADDDC) Sparing detects when the predetermined threshold for correctable errors is reached, copying the contents of the failing DIMM to spare memory.
-The failing DIMM or memory rank will then be disabled.
+The failing DIMM or memory rank is disabled.
 The options are Disabled and Enabled.